yasuomaidana/SpringSecuirty/README.md

 ## Solving packaging problems

-if you don't have a main class in springboot project, you can execution spring-boot-maven-plugin by follow
+If you don't have a main class in spring-boot project, you can execute spring-boot-maven-plugin by follow

 [See the reference](https://stackoverflow.com/a/56535517)